 Having a software license in place is absolutely essential for your protection and growth.

-Let Legal Experts Craft Your Software License Agreement
+Let Our Legal Team Craft Your Software License Agreement

 As a developer or software business owner, you deserve to have a professional handle your legal agreement affairs.
-From preserving license notices to creating and managing software licenses, a legal expert can do much to protect your software business.
+From preserving license notices to creating and managing software licenses, qualified legal counsel can do much to protect your software business.

 Sequoia Legal knows how important financial and economic gains are to your future and can provide you with the protection you need to safely conduct business in the software realm.
 Contact us today to discuss your future.